metal3-io/hardware-classification-controller/docs/api.md

 # API and Resource Definitions

-Currently Hardware-classification supports CREATE, GET, LIST, UPDATE, DELETE, PATCH API's.
+## HardwareClassification

-Also we are implementing API's to fetch the BaremetalHost details from BMO.
+**Metal³** introduces the concept of **HardwareClassification** resource, which classifies the hosts based on profiles.

-This document will be updated with api and resource definitions in follow up PR's.
+This document will be updated with api and resource definitions.